Do you want to stay logged in?

 • Boil: Total amount of time which the wort boils.

-• Final Gravity (FG): The ending gravity after fermentation, used to calculate the alcohol content of the finished beer.
+• Final Gravity (FG): The ending specific gravity after fermentation, used to calculate the alcohol content of the finished beer.

 • IBU: International Bitterness Units are the measure of bitterness in the beer.

-• Original Gravity (OG): The starting gravity prior to fermentation attributes to the potential alcohol content of the finished beer.
+• Original Gravity (OG): The starting specific gravity prior to fermentation attributes to the potential alcohol content of the finished beer.

 • SRM : Standard Reference Method for determining the color of the beer; also used to describe the color of an ingredient such as malts and grains.